ProjectPythia/pythia-foundations/appendix/glossary.md

 local
 : Refering to something, such as a {term}`Git` repository, on your computer rather than a remote server.

+Markdown
+: A simple, human-readable text language used extensively in {term}`Jupyter Notebooks`, on {term}`GitHub` and other code repositories, and elsewhere on the Internet (e.g., forums and blogs).
+Markdown lets us write readable plain text that can rendered as nicely styled text on web pages and other media, with headings, links, and other formatting.

 merge
 : A specific type of commit that combines changes from two branches.